Louis Coulon de Villiers

 Louis Coulon, Sieur de Villiers (17 August 1710 – 2 November 1757) was a French military officer who served during the French and Indian War.
 Perhaps his greatest claim to fame is the fact that he is the only military opponent to force George Washington to surrender.
 Coulon was born into a prominent French Canadian family.
 His grandfather, Sieur Raoul-Guillaume Coulon, was an officer in the French Royal Army.

+Life

 He was the son of Nicolas Antoine Coulon de Villiers and Elizabeth Le Couturier.
 Louis Coulon de Villiers entered the military in 1733.
 He had risen to the rank of captain by the outbreak of the French and Indian War and was assigned to Fort Duquesne.

 His half-brother, Ensign Joseph Coulon de Jumonville, was killed at the Battle of Jumonville Glen after having surrendered to George Washington.
 Coulon sought revenge and led an expedition to attack the British garrison at Fort Necessity under Washington's command.
 On the morning of July 3, 1754, Coulon's troops laid siege to Fort Necessity.
 By evening, the garrison had asked for terms of surrender.
 It was the only time in Washington's long military career when he surrendered to an enemy.
 Coulon considered Washington personally responsible for his brother's death.
 He inserted a clause into the surrender document that described Jumonville's death as an "assassination".
 It reads: